consenlabs/webview/README.md

 You can use this utils to call the imToken App's public APIs, including features such as modifying title, route navigation, and support for `TypeScript`, `cjs`, `esm`, `umd`.

-Package size about `1kb` (gzipped), and no external dependences and no side effects.
+Package size about `1kb` (gzipped), no external dependences and no side effects.

 ### Installing